7 Weird Things About the Irish: Travel Tips for Ireland

 6.)
 The North vs the South of the Irish feud is a thing.

 For those who are unaware, Northern Ireland is a part of the United Kingdom of Great Britain while Southern Ireland is considered the Republic of Ireland.
 The states have been separated since 1922 for political and religious reasons that have migrated into personal feelings.
-In short, the people who live in these areas want two different things and until this day people from Southern Ireland and vice versa can instantly spot one another by their accent and perhaps the way they carry themselves.
+In short, the people who live in these areas want two different things.
+Until this day, people from Southern Ireland and vice versa can instantly spot one another by their accent and perhaps the way they carry themselves.
 Regardless of the bad blood, the hostility is still there till today.

 7.)
 The Irish really are the most friendly bunch of people.